-The term tort reform refers to laws that are designed to reduce litigation.
-These laws typically focus on a particular industry, such as the medical profession.
-Most tort reform legislation has been enacted by the states, but the federal government has passed some as well.
+Tort reform means laws designed to reduce litigation.
+The laws generally focus on a specific industry, such as the medical profession.
+While most tort reform in the U.S. has been enacted by the states, some has been passed by the federal government.

-The subject of tort reform is contentious.
-Proponents argue that the laws are necessary to prevent abusive practices that hurt businesses.
-They contend that lawyers file vast numbers of lawsuits, many of which are frivolous.
-These lawsuits result in excessive awards and generate exorbitant fees for attorneys.
-The big awards and high fees drive up the cost of doing business.
-Businesses must pass these costs on to their customers in order to survive.
-Their customers pay the cost of litigation in the form of higher prices for products and services.
+Tort reform advocates argue that the laws are needed to prevent abusive practices that hurt businesses, particularly manufacturers and healthcare providers.
+They contend that lawyers clog the court system by filing vast numbers of lawsuits, many of which are frivolous.
+Some suits generate excessive awards and exorbitant fees for attorneys.
+These drive up the cost of product liability and medical malpractice insurance.
+Businesses and medical providers pass these costs on to their customers by charging higher prices for products and services.

-Critics of tort reform argue that the laws don't fix the problems that led to the claims in the first place.
-Rather, they limit people's ability to obtain justice for injuries they have suffered.
+Critics of tort reform maintain that the laws don't fix the problems that led to the suits in the first place.
+Instead, they limit people's ability to obtain justice for injuries they have suffered.
 Many victims cannot afford a lawyer so their cases are handled on a contingency fee basis.
-When potential damages are reduced by tort reform, attorneys have less incentive take on new cases.
-Without a lawyer to assist them, victims cannot to obtain compensation.
+When potential damages are reduced by tort reform, attorneys have less incentive to take on new cases.
+Without a lawyer to assist them, victims cannot obtain fair compensation.

 State Tort Reform

-Most of the tort reform laws enacted by the states are intended to protect healthcare providers.
-However, a few are designed to safeguard manufacturers of pharmaceuticals, asbestos or other products.
-While the laws vary from state to state, they typically require one or more of the following:
+Most tort reform enacted by the states is designed to protect healthcare providers.
+However, some laws are intended to safeguard manufacturers of pharmaceuticals, asbestos or other products.
+While the laws vary from state to state, most include one or more of the following features:

-- Limits on non-economic damages.
-These are damages awarded for injuries such as pain and suffering, disfigurement, and humiliation.
+- Limits on non-economic damages, a type of compensatory damages awarded for injuries such as pain and suffering, disfigurement, and humiliation.
 Non-economic damages are often limited by law because they are subjective.
-They are a type of compensatory damages.

-- Reduction of damage awards when the plaintiff has other sources of recovery, such as workers compensation benefits or health insurance.
+- Reduction from damages of "collateral sources" of recovery available to the plaintiff, such as workers compensation benefits or health insurance

 - Limits on contingency fees lawyers can collect